COGS169/cogs169/pages/syllabus.md

 We anticipate you all doing well in this course; however, if you are feeling lost or overwhelmed, that’s ok!
 Should that occur, we recommend: (i.) asking questions in/after class, (ii.) attending office hours, and/or (iii.) reaching out to course staff.

 Cheating and plagiarism have been and will be strongly penalized.
-If, for whatever reason, this website or Gradescope is down, or something else prohibits you from being able to turn something in on time, immediately contact course staff via email (attach your assignment if possible) or else it will be graded as late.
+If, for whatever reason, this website or PrairieLearn/PrairieTest is down, or something else prohibits you from being able to turn something in on time, immediately contact course staff via email (attach your assignment if possible) or else it will be graded as late.

 #### Policy on using Artificial Intelligence programming assistance